 - Two forms of valid government photo I.D.

 - One proof of address (recent household utility or landline bill).

-Depending on your bank, certain fees may apply to transfer money into a new account.
+Certain fees may apply to transfer money into a new account, depending on your bank.
 Some Expats consider keeping their accounts open in their country of origin to avoid such fees and to avoid ruining their credit.
 You may want to check if your bank has a branch in Ireland.

 Most ATMs in Ireland will accept a foreign card – but your native bank will likely charge you a 5%-10% fee per foreign transaction.